-- Identified target market aircraft, including Beechcraft King Air, Beechjet and Cessna Citations for purchase by leveraging extensive knowledge of the current markets to capitalize on viable opportunities.
+- Identified target market aircraft, including Beechcraft King Air, Beechjet, and Cessna Citations for purchase by leveraging extensive knowledge of the current markets to capitalize on viable opportunities.

-- Built extensive network of aircraft professionals, including owners, pilots, and brokers that resulted in early first-hand knowledge of trade-in aircraft.
+- Built an extensive network of aircraft professionals, including owners, pilots, and brokers that resulted in early first-hand knowledge of trade-in aircraft.

 - Accurately determine aircraft value by applying an understanding of current market pricing, availability, and trends.

 Airframe & Power Plant Technician – Omaha, NE (1993 to 1996)

 Inspected and repaired corporate aircraft in accordance with the manufacturer’s maintenance program Conducted logbook, Service Bulletin, and Airworthiness Directive research.